pippim/pippim.github.io/mt.md

 Then Multi-Timer well help you get the job done with no wasted time!

-The `mt` Multi-Timer program can be downloaded from the [Pippim Multi-Timer Repository 🔗](https://github.com/pippim/multi-timer/blob/main/src/mt).
+Multi-Timer is called with `mt` from the command line or a Desktop Shortcut that calls `mt`.

-After downloading, Multi-Timer is called with `mt` from the command line or a Desktop Shortcut that calls `mt`.
+The Multi-Timer program (`mt`) can be downloaded from the [Pippim Multi-Timer Repository 🔗](https://github.com/pippim/multi-timer/blob/main/src/mt).

 > **IMPORTANT NOTE:**
 >